byu-is-566/is-566-08-airflow-instructions/README.md

 Once you see that all tasks succeeded, CONGRATULATIONS – your Airflow instance is up and running!
 You’ve verified that Docker and Airflow are configured properly.

+BTW, if you need to look at the logs for a given task, it's not very intuitive, but the way to find those logs is to actually click on the little red/green squares themselves.
+This will bring up details related to that run of the task, and one of the tabs available to you is the Logs.
+(Dumb interface design, IMHO, but 🤷🏼‍♂️.)

 > [!IMPORTANT]
 > 📷 Take a screenshot of the Airflow UI showing the successful CryptoPrint DAG run (all tasks with green squares).
 Save it as `screenshots/task_1.3.png`.